A year in the life of Alberta garlic.

 |grow your own garlic|

-Hardneck garlic has a longer growing season.
+Hardneck garlic has a longer growing time.
 In late September, when first planted, it sets down roots.
 The ground freezes, and when it thaws the following spring, the garlic continues to grow.
 It is harvested in August.

 The beautiful, pungent hardneck garlic pictured above is a heritage variety that was grown just outside of Edmonton by an expert garlic grower.
 The garlic was planted in mid to late September the year before.
 It overwintered in the ground and was harvested the following August.
 The largest bulbs were saved for replanting.
 Fresh, it was delicious, cooked it was delicately aromatic.
-I was lucky to get my hands on a few of these bulbs, handed down for generations, and of a hardneck variety that obviously grows well in Alberta.
+I was lucky to get my hands on a few of these bulbs, handed down for generations, and of a variety that obviously grows well in Alberta.

 The bulbs were carefully separated into cloves just before planting.
 I started with about 40 cloves.
 The sunny garden bed was prepared by digging in compost and dried leaves.
 The soil was light and fertile.